It’s frustrating, I know.

 DAM taxonomy also makes searching for assets faster.

-DAM taxonomy can also make searching for assets obsolete.
+Digital asset management taxonomy can also make searching for assets obsolete.
 Without it, teams often have to resort to using the search feature of the DAM, and come up with and refine search queries to locate their assets.

 But with a taxonomy, they will know how you’ve organised assets.
 Therefore, locating a particular logo or another file is a matter of navigating to a relevant place in the system.
 That’s all.